 Day 6: Juliana Trail: Lake Bohinj to the forests of Pokljuka

 The next two days are the most beautiful stages of Juliana Trail.
-Warm-up your engines along the Upper Bohinj valley and later start ascending to the Pokljuka Plateau.
-Enjoy the vast beech and spruce forests, have your picnic lunch with one of the best views of Lake Bohinj and be amazed by the lovely alpine architecture on lonely alpine meadows in the heart of Triglav National Park.
-A true hikers delight!
+Warm-up your engines along the Upper Bohinj valley and walk through typical local villages before you start ascending to the Pokljuka Plateau.
+Enjoy the vast beech and spruce forests, have your picnic lunch with one of the best views of Lake Bohinj, and be amazed by the lovely alpine architecture on lonely alpine meadows in the heart of Triglav National Park.

 Hiking: 17 km / elevation +900 m, -100 m / approx. 6-7 hours

-Overnight: small 3* hotel in the forests of Pokljuka
+Overnight: 3* hotel in the forests of Pokljuka

 Day 7: Juliana Trail: Pokljuka to Lake Bled

-Continue through the forests of Pokljuka and pass by the charming Zajavornik alpine meadow.
+Today you are mostly hiking through the extensive forests of Pokljuka and pass by the charming Zajavornik alpine meadow.
 Between late June and early September, you’ll be able to try some excellent mountain cheese, Slovenian “alpine yogurt”, possibly add some blueberries and, of course, try the medicinal secrets of numerous home-made schnapps’.